-It's strange enough to see Mario grit his teeth, let alone push Peach into an electrified wall.
-That tough exterior made Strikers stand out from the Mario sports games, though the enjoyable gameplay fit nicely with Mario's tradition of inclusive sports action.
+It's strange enough to see Mario grit his teeth, let alone brutishly shove Peach into an electrified wall.
+That tough exterior made Strikers stand out from the rest of Mario's sports discography, though the enjoyable gameplay fit nicely with the series' tradition of inclusive gaming.
 If you wanted soccer mixed in with random violence, this was your best choice on the Cube.

 24. Skies of Arcadia Legends

 Skies of Arcadia reigns as one of the premier Dreamcast RPGs.
 You'll quickly fall in love with Vyse and his Blue Rogues as they fight the evil Valuan Empire.
-Sega, after the Dreamcast unfortunately floundered, decided to port this excellent first-party RPG to the GameCube, dubbing it Skies of Arcadia Legends.
+Sega, after the Dreamcast unfortunately floundered, decided to port this excellent first-party RPG to the GameCube, re-dubbing it as Skies of Arcadia Legends.

 It all boils down to a flurry of black and white pellets flying across the screen in a seemingly inescapable frenzy of action.
-When it's all in motion, your eyes will glaze over and raw instinct take over.
+When it's all in motion, your eyes will glaze over and raw instinct takes over.
 For those watching from afar, Ikaruga looks like a piece of flowing art.
 It really is that amazing.
-Ikaruga barely made a splash when it was released, but its legacy lives on as a downloadable.
+Sadly, the game barely made a splash when it was released, but its legacy lives on as a downloadable.
 Despite low sales and even lower awareness, those in the know will defend the title and its more obscure Sega Saturn sister, Radiant Silvergun, as the pinnacles of twitchy shooter insanity.

 22. Beyond Good and Evil

 Everything about the game shines: the writing, the characters, the story, the graphics... there's not a whole lot that can be found wrong with it.
 This incredible package only makes us wish that the oft-rumored sequel would just present itself already.
 We're tired of waiting, Ubisoft.
 Give us more Jade.

 21. TimeSplitters: Future Perfect

-We play a lot of serious games around the GR offices, and every once in a while it's good to have a laugh at whatever's happening on the TV screen.
+We play a lot of serious games around the GR+ offices, and every once in a while it's good to have a laugh at whatever's happening on the TV screen.
 Better still is when the game makes us laugh instead of laying on the seriousness.
 We need look no further than TimeSplitters: Future Perfect for a good chuckle.

 20. Fire Emblem: Path of Radiance

 The turn-based, stat-heavy action didn't look too impressive even at the time, with the grid map and small characters.
 Fortunately it didn't need to, as the traditional strategy gameplay was as addictive then as it always has been.
 And it was nice to see a Nintendo game that didn't take it easy on the player, with high difficulty and permanent team member death.
 For those who bothered to find it, they'll never forget it.

 19. Luigi's Mansion

 Constant coward Luigi ends up trapped in a huge haunted house, and to save Mario, he has to overcome his fear and capture all the ghosts via a modified vacuum cleaner.
 The G-rated scares and creepy atmosphere marked a new style for Nintendo and the experiment paid off.
 If you missed out on this one, set aside a weekend and dig it up.

 18. Tales of Symphonia

 Even more important are the game's battles.
 You take direct control of Lloyd, whose two swords make slicing up enemies simple and fun.
 In fact, Symphonia is that rare RPG where the battles are addictive.
 You'll find yourself chasing enemies with the intent to push for higher combos, and striving to earn new special attacks to optimize your strategy.
 Backed up by three computer-controlled allies, the battles are swift and never dull.
 Add in truly appealing, butter-smooth anime-style graphics and you have a game that looks great and plays better.

 17. Mario Kart: Double Dash

-Of course, the multiplayer is what counts and is where Double Dash gets creative.
+Of course, the multiplayer is what counts, and that's where Double Dash gets creative.
 Two players can control a single kart during races, with one handling all the driving and the other dishing out all the power-up punishment.
 It may be the greatest team-bonding exercise in video game history.
 Besides, what other tense, emotion-fueled multiplayer could inspire exclamations like "Use the golden mushroom, damn you, use it now!" or "Holy crap, watch out for that banana peel!"?
-After seeing the series regress on the Wii, this is still the favorite of many Kart fans.
+After seeing the series' regress ever since, this is still the secret favourite for many Kart fans.

 16. Super Monkey Ball